This Ski Is A Staff Favorite:

 Kastle must have been inspired by the turn of a new decade.
 Because for a company that typically makes small, incremental updates, the lineup of 2020 Kastle skis features some big changes.
 The FX, "free cross," family is expanded and rebuilt.
 It swallows the old BMX series, serving up a formidable collection: the FX86, 96, 106, and 116.
 The wild kicker?
 None of the skis have metal in their build.

 We've also got some women's specific skis for 2020.
-Kastle brings back the Vogue name from an '80s collection and slaps it on a three-ski all-mountain family, including the FX96 W along with the new DX85 W and DX75 W. With slightly forward recommended mount points, lighter weights, and no metal, these skis profile as super-accessible models for a huge range of women ...
+Kastle brings back the Vogue name from an '80s collection and slaps it on a three-ski all-mountain family, including the FX96 W along with the new DX85 W and DX75 W. With slightly forward recommended mount points, lighter weights, and no metal, these skis profile ...
 Continue Reading

 By: Matt McDonald